eugenefil/lox/README.md

 ```

 By default, ninja will use all available cores.
 To limit the number of
-parallel jobs to, say, 2:
+parallel build jobs to, say, 2:

 ```
 CMAKE_BUILD_PARALLEL_LEVEL=2 make